b1-systems/puppet-network/README.md

           - 174.136.107.1

-Configuration of multiple static routes (using the newer ```network::mroute``` define) you can specify as gateway either a device or an IP or also add a table reference:
+Configuration of multiple static routes (using the newer `network::mroute` defined type) you can specify as gateway either a device or an IP or also add a table reference:

     network::mroutes_hash:
       eth0: